 By the time the third holiday rolls around in December, and especially by early to mid January & February, more people call who are in a serious health crisis, or in a moderate to suicidal depression, than at any other time of year.

-The cause is obvious in most cases, as each instance can usually be traced back to a brief or extended excess of nuts, nut butters, sugar, chips, breads, corn, alcohol, canola oil, and/or food combining mistakes (like raw butter on an organic squash, or on other starches, or fruits and nuts together), or simply too much coffee during a stressful period.
+The cause is obvious in most cases, as each instance can usually be traced back to a brief or extended period of excess nuts, nut butters, sugar, chips, fried food, breads, alcohol, canola oil, and/or food combining mistakes (like raw butter on an organic squash, or fruits and nuts together), or simply too much coffee during a stressful period.

 Bitter herbs, digestive spices (both are in Digestive Bitters), and bitter foods taken daily assist the liver to protect your health from pathogens, toxins, heavy metals, excess sugars, and excess fats (primarily because they assist the liver to detoxify and to produce more bile that is needed to breakdown fats before entering the bloodstream).

-Before a big meal consume Earth & Sea Greens, or Vital Cleanse & Nutrify 5 Way Superfood Blend, or Sea Vegetable Blend to reduce the cravings for snacks and minimize the tendency to overeat.
+Before a big meal, consume Earth & Sea Greens, or Vital Cleanse & Nutrify 5 Way Superfood Blend, or Sea Vegetable Blend to reduce the cravings for snacks and minimize the tendency to overeat.

 Consider fasting, or reducing food intake, a few days prior to celebrations and again after.
 This one choice alone may well prevent a more serious health challenge.

-Eat more cultured foods to build your digestive powers (kefir, sauerkraut, shiso, miso, other cultured vegetables, raw milk whey, & Friendly Flora), but avoid Kombucha, jun, and honey mead - which is basically sugar, caffeine, and alcohol – the three main food groups that harm the spleen and adrenals (key digestive & immune system organs), and thereby promote viral & fungal overgrowth.
+Eat more cultured foods to build your digestive powers (sauerkraut, shiso, miso, other cultured vegetables, raw milk whey, & Friendly Flora), but avoid kombucha, jun, and honey mead - which is basically sugar, caffeine, and alcohol – the three main food groups that harm the spleen and adrenals (key digestive & immune system organs), and thereby promote viral & fungal overgrowth.

 Build immune system strength in advance with daily amounts of Immune Power.
-(Other formulas which build the immune system are: Black Seed Combo (a stronger action short duration immune support), Lung Support, Purify, Licorice Root Powder, and Spleen Builder.)
+(Other formulas which build the immune system are: Black Seed Combo (a stronger action short duration immune support), Lung Support, Purify (a liver cleanser), Licorice Root Powder, and Spleen Builder.)
 Keep these in mind if any one of them are all you have when a crisis starts to build.

 Licorice and stevia do not contain fructose, glucose, or sucrose and can be combined safely with oils and fats.

 The body becomes over-acidic, thus thickening/reducing bile flow (used to digest fats).
-Use whole foods and herbs to sweeten beverages or dishes, but leave out the oils and fats to prevent insulin resistance.
+Use whole foods, fruits, and herbs to sweeten beverages or dishes, but leave out the oils and fats to prevent insulin resistance.

-Yeast in the body consumes the excess sugar in the blood from the combination of sweets and fats, resulting in a fungal bloom, along with viral and bacterial proliferation, followed by fuzzy brain, digestive bloat, over-acid stomach, interference with hormones, and an aggravation of many other conditions in the body.
+Yeast in the body consumes the excess sugar in the blood from the combination of sweets and fats, resulting in a fungal bloom, along with viral (eating fats) and bacterial (eating sugars) proliferation, followed by fuzzy brain, digestive bloat, over-acid stomach, interference with hormones, and an aggravation of many other health conditions in the body.

-e.
-Unconcentrated fructose (as in fruits and yacon), on the other hand, does not require insulin to be converted to energy for the cells, thus no lactic acid buildup.
+Unconcentrated fructose (as in fruits), on the other hand, does not require insulin to enter the cells, thus no lactic acid buildup.

-When consumed apart from oils and fats, fruits, yacon, and potatoes (white, yellow, red, purple, and sweet), beans, lentils, rice, and squash are able to feed the energy producing ATP in the cells without acidifying the body.
+When consumed apart from oils and fats, fruits, and starches like potatoes (white, yellow, red, purple, and sweet), beans, lentils, rice, and squash are able to feed the energy producing ATP in the cells without acidifying the body.

 Just keep in mind that fruits and fats/oils are best not mixed in the same meal.
-Eat each food group within separate meals.
+Eat each food group in separate meals.

-2. Breads, cookies, pastries, and other candies, (beware of the "natural" ones).
+Breads, cookies, pastries, and other candies, (beware of the "natural" ones).
 "Organic" does not always mean safe for you.
-Read Wheat Belly by Dr. William Davis to understand why this is so).
 Consider making your own with Einkorn grain, the original unhybridized grain with a much simpler gluten molecule.